 Bion’s systems substantially reduce air emissions, including ammonia and greenhouse gases.
 Livestock waste has been identified as one of the largest sources of ammonia in the U.S. As a precursor to PM2.5 (small inhalable particulate matter), ammonia poses a health risk to humans and promotes respiratory distress in livestock that reduces production and increases antibiotic use.
 Airborne ammonia also transports reactive nitrogen over wide areas where it reenters the ecosystem in a process known as atmospheric deposition.
 Nitrogen from ammonia has been linked to increasing groundwater contamination from nitrates in several Pennsylvania and Wisconsin counties.
 Livestock production is also recognized as a significant source of greenhouse gases on the planet.

 Bion’s 2nd generation (2G) treatment solutions were proven in commercial operations and accepted by EPA, USDA and various state regulatory agencies.
 Bion’s Kreider Dairy system was granted a full water quality management permit in 2013, and the nutrient credits it produced were verified under a Pennsylvania DEP-approved verification plan.
 In December 2014, the 2G technology was reviewed and qualified under the USDA Technical Assessment program, the most rigorous of all renewable energy project grant/subsidy review programs overseen by USDA.

-Beginning in September 2014, Bion began filing patents on its 3rd generation (3G) technology that is designed to recover substantially more value from the waste stream, while maintaining or enhancing treatment capabilities.
+Beginning in September 2014, Bion began filing patents on its third generation technology that is designed to recover substantially more value from the waste stream than the 2G platform, while maintaining or enhancing treatment capabilities.

 Screenshots from Bion’s SCADA system demonstrate the real-time monitoring and control that enables the certification of verified credits.